 Stuffed peppers is one of those dinners that is so easy to make but looks elegant enough for dinner guests.
 Back in our pre-paleo days, I would load up on rice and cheese in our peppers, and all that really did was add bulk, not nutrients and real substance.
-The beauty of now making grain-free, dairy-free stuffed peppers is that we’re actually getting more nutrients in the same amount of food.
+The beauty of now making grain free, dairy-free paleo stuff peppers is that we’re actually getting more nutrients in the same amount of food.

 These paleo friendly stuffed pepper recipe makes a lot, which means plenty for dinner and leftovers.
 If your peppers are on the smaller side, you will need more peppers or you will have extra filling leftover.
 Which is actually fine, you can eat the filling on its own and it’s just as good (just less pepper taste).

 We love these served with a big scoop of guacamole and a drizzle of ranch dressing.
 And if you’re in a pinch and have some avocados but no other guac ingredients, just dice up the avocados and sprinkle them on top.